Scott Wiener: Housing

-In 2021, Wiener successfully authored and co-authored several housing bills.
-Wiener authored Senate Bill 10 and Senate Bill 478, and he co-authored Senate Bill 9, the California HOME Act, as well.
+In 2021, Wiener authored and co-authored several housing bills.
+He authored Senate Bill 10 and Senate Bill 478, and co-authored Senate Bill 9, the California HOME Act.
 SB 9 upzones most of California to allow for up to 4 housing units per lot, and SB 10 makes it easier for local governments to rezone for higher densities near transit rich areas.
 SB 478 prevents local governments from imposing a FAR or a minimum lot size that would make dense housing impossible.
 Both bills were signed into law by Newsom in September 2021.

 In 2022, Wiener co-authored SB 886, which would exempt the UC, CSU and community college systems from the lengthy California Environmental Quality Act (CEQA) review process.
 The CEQA process has been used to obstruct, delay, and block campus and housing developments in California.
 Earlier in 2022, UC Berkeley was forced to cut its enrollment figures because some Berkeley residents used CEQA to block and delay Berkeley from enrolling students.
 Newsom signed the bill into law on September 28, 2022.

 Wiener also co-sponsored AB 2097, which abolished parking minimums for homes and commercial buildings within a half-mile (0.80 km) of public transit, or for neighborhoods with low rates of car use.

 In 2024, after the California HOME Act was struck down in a superior court on constitutionality grounds, Weiner voted in favor of SB 450, which clarified the language of the HOME Act to comply with the ruling and increase its enforceability against local governments.
 Weiner also co-authored SB 312, which clarified implementation language regarding SB 886, and SB 937, which allows housing developers to defer payment of their impact fees until completion of the project.
 Newsom signed all three bills into law in September 2024.

 In 2025, Wiener introduced SB 79, the Abundant and Affordable Homes Near Transit Act, which revived his earlier transit-density housing bills SB 827 and SB 50.
-The bill was passed by the Senate on June 3, 2025, and by the Assembly on September 11, with the Senate voting in concurrence with significant Assembly amendments on September 12.
+The bill passed the Senate on June 3 and the Assembly on September 11, with the Senate voting in concurrence with significant Assembly amendments on September 12.
 Despite opposition, the bill was signed into law on October 10, 2025.